 At the Elementary level, full-class lessons should not take place during the uninterrupted work cycle.
 Rather, they should be presented before or after the uninterrupted work cycle.
 Outdoor play time, specials, and enrichment classes for the whole group should not interrupt and are not included in the work period.
 Circle time should also be held before or after the uninterrupted work cycle.

-At the Secondary level, the length of the work cycle varies by setting.
+At the Secondary level, the schedule should allow for uninterrupted work periods for core curricular subjects (math, science, social studies, language arts, additional world languages, and other core subjects).
+Uninterrupted work periods (a minimum of 90 minutes for each core academic subject as opposed to shorter periods of time) honor student choice, foster concentration, and support student engagement in work..
 Small programs with a single Secondary-credentialed guide will look different than large programs, particularly at the Secondary II level when course requirements and credits needed for diplomas are considered.
 The critical aspect is encouraging flexibility within extended blocks of time.
 You may see the following lessons presented: mini-lessons, impressionistic lessons, procedural lessons, small-group lessons using flexible grouping based on needs, and individual lessons.
 Student work periods vary in length each day.
 It is important that this large block of time is not divided into daily, one-hour class periods.
 Students are taught to use a checklist and to plan their worktime to be able to meet deadlines.
 This includes independent work, small-group work, self-checking work with controls or other methods, and project work by individuals or groups.
 The teacher/guide is working with/among students.
 Many teachers have a space in their classrooms for students to request lessons on topics they identify.